 An alumna of the distinguished young artist programs of the Florida Grand Opera, Virginia Opera and Chautauqua Opera, Pfrimmer received her Master of Music degree from Loyola University of New Orleans, and her Bachelor of Music from Louisiana State University in Baton Rouge.
 Her teachers have included Martina Arroyo, Mary Henderson Buckley, Philip Frohnmayer, Sandra Kungle, Arthur Levy, and Patricia O’Neill.

 In 2012, Tulane University appointed Pfrimmer as its Lillian Gerson Watsky Professor in voice.
-A dedicated teacher, she has served as Tulane’s voice area coordinator and concert vocal series director since 2007 and as director of opera workshop beginning in 2018.
+A dedicated teacher, she has served as Tulane’s voice area coordinator and concert vocal series director since 2007 and as director of Tulane Opera beginning in 2018.
 In 2023, Pfrimmer joined the Artist Faculty of the FIO-Italia Summer Festival in Urbania, Italy.
-She is frequently sought after for her high energy, interactive university and young artist program master classes, and as a well respected contest adjudicator.
+She is frequently sought after for her high energy, interactive university and young artist program master classes, and as a well-respected contest adjudicator.
 She has presented (or soon will present) her research for National Association of Teachers of Singing (NATS), the National Opera Association, the University of Glasgow’s Spheres of Singing, the ICVT/International Congress of Voice Teachers, and IAWM/International Alliance for Women in Music, among others.

 Pfrimmer makes frequent guest artist appearances and has conducted master classes at the Brevard Music Center, National CS Music Convention, Southern Region NATS Conference, Lawrence Opera Theatre where she was 2014 Artist in Residence/Donna Anna, and on university campuses, such as University of Colorado at Boulder, University of New Mexico, Oakland University in Michigan, University of Northern Iowa, Louisiana College, University of North Alabama, Mississippi College and completed residencies at the Brevard Music Center’s Janiec Opera, as well as Arkansas State University, Missouri State University, NOCCA and Mississippi School of the Arts.
 She was previously on the voice faculties of The University of West Florida and Loyola University of New Orleans.
 Amy is also a principal cantor at New Orleans' St. Louis Cathedral-Basilica.